 A: Much like answering the question about IIN, I've spent a lot of time answering this question for free in the past, but I no longer have time for free advice.

 Q: Would you be willing to review my product or book?

 A: I do love reviewing cookbooks!
 In order to review a cookbook here on Dianne's Vegan Kitchen, I ask that I am able reprint a recipe and that I am allowed to offer a copy of the book to giveaway to my readers.

-If you’d like to speak with me about reviewing a product, I’d be happy to send you my media kit and discuss my rates with you.
-I can offer sponsored posts, recipe creation, and advertising on Dianne’s Vegan Kitchen.
+If you'd like to speak with me about reviewing a product, I'd be happy to send you my media kit and discuss my rates with you.
+I can offer sponsored posts and recipe creation on Dianne's Vegan Kitchen.